 Iris Lowe (Lowe-Reiss)

-IRIS’S SPRING CLASSES BEGIN TUESDAY JAN 28th AND RUN THROUGH JUNE 2nd.
+IRIS’S SUMMER CLASSES BEGIN Friday July 11th AND RUN THROUGH August 27th.

-Asian Brush painting class is an introductory through advanced course in the art of Sumi-e, with rice paper, ink, ink stone, Asian brushes and watercolor as materials.
-The student will learn traditional sumi-e strokes and techniques using subjects taken from nature and our local seasonal environment.
-This course will explore the history, principles of art and design of Asian and American cultures.
+This is an introductory through advanced course in the art of the Asian Brush Painting, using watercolor, rice paper and ink.
+The student will learn how to use the Asian round brush using traditional and contemporary techniques.
+This course will explore the principles of art and design of Asian and American cultures.